 - Shoes: Hiking boots or shoes

-This is a tough, but beautiful hike that starts with views of the Pacific Ocean, climbs down along the floor of the Redwood forest, ambles along a creek, and then climbs back up again for a few more views.
+This is a tough and longer hike in Half Moon Bay that starts with views of the Pacific Ocean, climbs down along the floor of the Redwood forest, ambles along a creek, and then climbs back up again for a few more views.

 To start this hike, park at the lot off of Highway 35.
 Start with the North Ridge Trail head, but follow the sign for the switch backs which will say hiking only.
 This is a bit easier on your knees on the way down and offers plenty of shade.

-After about 1 mile, you’ll join the Whittemore Gulch trail and follow that through the Redwood forest to Purisma Creek.
-Here is a great place to rest.
+After about 1 mile, you’ll join the Whittemore Gulch trail and follow that through a magestic Redwood forest to Purisma Creek.
+Here is a great place to rest amongst the shade of the dense forest.
 Find a stump and have a snack.
 There are also bathrooms you can use here.

 Sweaty, but totally worth it!